gobelins-axis/axis-api/README.md

 To increase competitivity you can create a leaderboard where your users will be able to save their best scores.

-You can create the leaderboard instance like so:
+You can create the leaderboard instance like so :

 ```js
 const leaderboard = Axis.createLeaderboard({